-Certain reclassifications have been made to the financial statements to conform the prior period's balances to the current period's presentation.
-These reclassifications had no effect on reported income, total assets, or stockholders' equity, as previously reported.
+Certain reclassifications have been made to the prior years' financial statements to conform the prior years' data to the current year's presentation.
+These reclassifications had no effect on reported income, total assets, or shareholders' equity as previously reported.

 3. REVENUE